minvws/nl-kat-coordination/docs/source/user-manual/navigation/reports.rst

 There are 3 different kinds of reports available.
 These are:

-- **Normal report:** selecting one or more reports will show the contents of each report below each other.
+- **Separate report:** selecting one or more reports will show the contents of each report below each other.
 These reports can be exported as PDF.
 - **Aggregate report:** selecting one or more reports will show aggregated data for each selected report.
 This means that some results are aggregated to provide a general overview of the current compliance status of the scanned objects.
 These reports can be exported as PDF and JSON.
 - **Multi report:** allows you to compare one organisation with another based on the organisation tags.
 This is only possible for aggregate reports.
 A multi report is very similar to an aggregate report, but shows data across multiple organisations.
 These reports can be exported as PDF.